hyunminkang/apigenome/README.md

 APIGenome is a collection of libraries and command-line utilities for big data genomics analysis.
 It contains a mixture of mature and nascent software tools actively used by research groups.
 APIGenome provides a useful software framework for developers to self-document their tools.
 Currently, it is developed and maintained by Hyun Min Kang's group.

-As APIGenome will be continuously updated with new tools, it will be always UNDER CONSTRUCTION.
-Many nascent utilities will be partially documented, and may contain bugs.
+As APIGenome will be continuously updated with new tools, it will be always **UNDER CONSTRUCTION**.
+Many preliminary utilities will be partially documented, and may contain bugs.

 ### Installing APIGenome